giovannicandido/angular-http-interceptor/README.md

         }
     }

-Now every request made with the oficial @angular/http Http class is intercepted
+Now every request made with the official @angular/http Http class is intercepted

 ## Background

 I create a subclass of Http client and override it with a custom provider.

-The CustomHttp class, create 3 EventEmitters and emit events for **requestStarted**, **requestEnded** and **requestError**.
+The CustomHttp class, create 3 EventEmitter's and emit events for **requestStarted**, **requestEnded** and **requestError**.

 All interceptors methods are called asynchronously, there is NO guarentee of order of course.